willoucom/Handynotes_MythicPlus/README.md

 Useful for new and experienced pushers alike.

-Available in English and French, looking for translators
+Available in English, French and Russian, looking for translators

 ## Mythic Dungeons Season 1